ovh/tsl/README.md

 ## Use TSL with WebAssembly

-NOTE: A Go 1.11 version at least is needed.
+NOTE: A Go 1.11 (> go1.11.1) version at least is needed.
+Building tsl.wasm works with go 1.12.5.

 You can run the TSL to WarpScript interpreter in a WebAssembly program.
 The `tsl.wasm` file export the method `tslToWarpScript` callable from JavaScript running in a browser or NodeJS.